alex-kinokon/ical.ts/README.md

 npm install ical.js
 ```

-ICAL.js has no dependencies and is written in modern JavaScript.
+ICAL.js has no dependencies and is written in modern TypeScript.
 It should work in all versions of Node.js and modern browsers.

 ## Timezones